Shop by Category

 The great thing about chia seed pudding is that it requires very little effort and preparation (it mostly just has to sit overnight), plus there are endless ways to mix up the flavors.
 You can spice up a simple chia seed pudding with either of our favorite Bone Broth Protein flavors — BBP Salted Caramel or BBP Vanilla, which both provide you with added fall flavor in addition to protein and other nutrients.

-Our friend and paid Ancient Nutrition influencer, Amanda Elyse, created this high-protein, low-carb recipe that will get you into the Fall spirit.
+Our friend and paid Ancient Nutrition influencer, Amanda Elyse, created this high-protein chia seed pudding that's also low in carbs.
+It will also get you into the fall spirit.

 Why is chia seed pudding good for you?
 It ultimately depends on the specific ingredients used in the recipe you’re making.